 In 2002, he wrote and produced a play, Jerusalem, Jerusalem, about James K. Baxter, which became a sell-out success and toured NZ, Edinburgh, Belfast and Cheltenham.
 His interest turned to screenwriting when in 2003 he was approached by a UK producer to develop an adaptation of his novel The Insatiable Moon.
 In the interim he produced the award-winning short film Cake Tin, and set up Screen Dunedin.
 Mike also originated and managed the first 48Hours film competition in Dunedin.

 In 2009 he co-produced the feature film The Insatiable Moon, which starred Rawiri Paratene and which won Best Actor and Best Supporting Actor in the 2011 NZ Film Awards after six nominations.
 Since 2003, Mike has been involved solely in full-time screenwriting on a number of projects, and in 2012 was awarded a NZFC Talent Award.
 He began working with producer Tim Sanders on The Guinea Pig Club in 2006, a feature film to be directed by Roger Donaldson.

-Since Mike’s wife Rosemary (a stage and film director) was appointed as a District Court Judge in Hamilton, they moved to Cambridge in 2006, where they still reside.
+Since Mike’s wife Rosemary (a stage and film director) was appointed as a District Court Judge in Hamilton, they moved to Cambridge in 2006.
+In 2019 Mike and Rosemary relocated to the small village of Oturehua, which boasts an extraordinary number of writers among a population of 30.
 There Mike continues to write full time, and manages a production and writing company, Holy Bucket Productions Ltd.